att/rcloud.social/doc/2.1/guidoc/doc.md

 JavaScript
 ----------

-\[TBD: needs review.
-Syntax highlighting doesn't seem to work in 2.1\]

 Assets can also contain JavaScript.
 When editing JavaScript (files must have the .js extension), RCloud automatically uses a JavaScript editing mode, which has built-in syntax checking.

 ![Javascript Files and Syntax Checking](img/jsmode.png)

 HTML Mode
 ---------

-\[TBD: needs review.
-Syntax highlighting doesn't seem to work in 2.1\]

 When editing HTML (files must have the .html or .htm extension), RCloud automatically uses an HTML editing mode, which has built-in syntax checking and tag completion.